developer-zebra/developer-zebra-site/src/emdk-for-android/6-6/guide/udi_scanning_guide/index.md

      Log.d("UDI", "UDI Label Type: " + scanDataCollection.getLabelIdentifier());

 ### Retrieving Data by Token Name
 Token Data can also be retrieved by individual Token name.
-The EMDK API provides of supported Tokens in the TokenizedData.Keys class.
+The EMDK API provides the supported Tokens in the TokenizedData.Keys class.
 The code snippet below demonstrates how to retrieve data by Token Name.

     :::java
     scanDataCollection.getTokenizedData().getTokensByKey(TokenizedData.Keys.DEVICE_IDENTIFIER);